Archive for May 25, 2026

 By the way, the chance to get promoted will be greater than ever because the number of teams competing in the Sky Bet Championship Play-Offs will be expanded from four to six, starting in the 2026/27 season.

 According to Wikipedia the English Football League Championship is the wealthiest non-top-flight football division in the world, the ninth-richest division in Europe and the 12th best-attended division in world football (with the second highest per-match attendance of any secondary league – after the German 2.
 Bundesliga).
 Its average match attendance for the 2022–23 season was 18,787.
+The second biggest ground is Middlesbrough’s Riverside Stadium (34,700), the biggest one now being of course the London Stadium with 62,500 seats.

 Recent Comments